Newborn Screening Information for Families:

 Laboratory Testing Overview

-Tandem mass spectrometry is the test used in newborn screening to determine if an infant is at risk for an amino acid, fatty acid oxidation, or organic acid disorder.
+We use a test called tandem mass spectrometry in newborn screening to determine if an infant is at risk for an amino acid, fatty acid oxidation, or organic acid disorder.
 Scientists use the term "mass" to describe a molecule's weight.
 Since every molecule has a unique mass, we are able to easily identify the specific molecule present based on its weight.
 Newborn screening uses a mass spectrometer to identify, analyze, and measure how much amino acids and acylcarnitines are present in a baby's dried blood spot.
 For example, if you were to grab a handful of coins, you would be able to sort out the dimes, pennies, nickels, and quarters from each other, and you would also be able to count how many of each you have.
 This is similar to how a mass spectrometer works.

 In newborn screening, if too much of an amino acid is present, the infant is at risk for an amino acid disorder.
 If too much acylcarnitines are present, the infant is at risk for a fatty acid oxidation or organic acid disorder.
 This test can screen for more than 40 disorders with a single dried blood spot.

-For certain disorders detected by tandem mass spectrometry, DNA analysis is performed to confirm the result.
+For certain disorders detected by tandem mass spectrometry, we perform a DNA analysis to confirm the result.
 This test looks only for specific changes (mutations) commonly identified in individuals with the disorder.
 The disorder name and the mutations tested for are listed below:

 |Medium-chain acyl-CoA dehydrogenase

 |Maple syrup urine disease||Y438N